codewithscriptbaker/codewithscriptbaker/README.md

-# Hi there, I'm Script Baker! 👋
+# Hi, I’m Script Baker 👋 — Python & Django Developer passionate about building scalable web apps.

 ## 🚀 About Me

-Passionate **Python Django Developer** with expertise in building scalable web applications and microservices.
-I love creating efficient, maintainable code and exploring new technologies in the Python ecosystem.
+I build scalable web applications and microservices with Python & Django.
+Obsessed with clean, maintainable code and exploring new tech in the Python ecosystem.

 - 🔭 Currently working on Django projects with modern integrations
 - 🌱 Learning and exploring **Microservices Architecture**, **Celery**, and **Reinforcement Learning**